intuitem/mira-community/readme.md

 ### Quick start 🏁

-There are two methods to run MIRA in a quick way, using Python or using Docker.
+There are two methods to run MIRA locally: using Python or using Docker.

 By default, Django secret key is generated randomly at each start of Mira.
 This is convenient for quick test, but not recommended for production, as it can break the sessions (see this [topic](https://stackoverflow.com/questions/15170637/effects-of-changing-djangos-secret-key) for more information).
 To set a fixed secret key, use the environment variable DJANGO_SECRET_KEY.